-- When using a single load balancer unit only one IP address is required - Direct routing works by changing the destination MAC address of the incoming packet on the fly which is very fast - However, it means that when the packet reaches the real server it expects it to own the VIP.
+- Direct routing works by changing the destination MAC address of the incoming packet on the fly which is very fast - However, it means that when the packet reaches the real server it expects it to own the VIP.
 This means you need to make sure the real server responds to the VIP, but does not respond to ARP requests.
-Go to page 16 for more details on resolving the ARP issue - On average, DR mode is 8 times quicker than NAT for HTTP, 50 times quicker for terminal services and much, much faster for streaming media or FTP - Direct routing mode enables servers on a connected network to access either the VIPs or RIPs.
+Please refer to pages 27 & 56 for more details on resolving the ARP issue - On average, DR mode is 8 times quicker than NAT for HTTP, 50 times quicker for terminal services and much, much faster for streaming media or FTP - Direct routing mode enables servers on a connected network to access either the VIPs or RIPs.
 No extra subnets or routes are required on the network - The real server must be configured to respond to both the VIP & its own IP address - Port translation is not possible in DR mode i.e. have a different RIP port than the VIP port

-When using a load balancer in one-arm DR mode all load balanced services can be configured on the same subnet as the real servers.
+When using a load balancer in one-arm DR mode all load balanced services are configured on the same subnet as the real servers.
 The real servers must be configured to respond to the virtual server IP address as well as their own IP address.